coder/docs/guides/customization/vnc.md

 coder config-ssh

 # Forward the remote VNC server to your local machine
-# Note that you will not see an output if this succeeds
+# Note that you will not see any output if this succeeds
 ssh -L -N [vnc-port]:localhost:localhost:[vnc-port] coder.[workspace-name]

 # At this point, you can connect your VNC client to localhost:[vnc-port]